microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

 #### **Updating the AML Custom Environment**

-Note the AML environment will need to be updated manually anytime new dependencies are added to `.devcontainer/requirements.txt` or `.devcontainer/Dockerfile` is updated.
-Also if you add new dependencies in `src/common/requirements.txt` that are needed in `src/sample_pytorch_gpu_project` then this will also require a environment rebuild.
+Note the AML environment will need to be updated manually anytime new dependencies are added to `.devcontainer/pyproject.toml` or `.devcontainer/Dockerfile` is updated.
 The environment can be rebuilt by running the exact same command used above to create the environment.

 ## Run the AML Component Example